Last updated: 01/10/2021 | Estimated Reading Time: 4 minutes

 However, if, as an owner-occupier or landlord of a flat, you own part of the freehold of the building, you will need to take out buildings insurance.

 Insuring the flat if you own part of the freehold

 In recent years, many leaseholders have banded together to purchase all or part of the freehold of the building their flats are in.
 Owning the freehold gives you more control over the property but does leave you responsible for its repair, meaning you'll need to take out a buildings insurance policy.

 Sometimes freeholders take out individual policies covering their portion of the freehold.
 But it may be cheaper and simpler to take out one policy for the block or building, covering everyone.
 Owning the freehold and being responsible for its insurance gives flat owners incentive to shop around for a cheaper buildings insurance policy than the one a freehold-owning company might use, saving everyone money.

 Do you need contents insurance for your flat?

-Owner-occupiers of flats will want to insure the possessions they keep within it with contents home insurance policies.
+Owner-occupiers of flats will want to insure any valuable items they keep within it with contents home insurance policies.
 Additionally, tenants of flats will also want to take out contents cover; any home insurance policy held by their landlord won't cover their belongings.

 Obtaining cover might be more complicated if you live in a rented flatshare.
-Insurers might be concerned about theft or damage due to your flatmates or anyone they let into the building.
-Therefore you might need to obtain a contents insurance policy that covers just your room, provided you keep it locked.
+Insurers might be concerned about theft or accidental damage due to your flatmates or anyone they let into the building.
+Therefore, you might need to obtain a contents policy that covers just your room, provided you keep it locked.

 Additionally, tenants in flats might want to obtain tenants insurance, which bundles contents cover with tenants' liability insurance, covering you for fixtures and landlord-provided items you may accidentally damage in your rented accommodation.